-- Road traffic growth and significant congestion can occur during peak times on the limited number of routes in and out of the - A large part of the city centre is covered by an Air Quality Management Area due to emissions from road traffic - A dispersed bus facility model in the city centre due to the its existing ring road configuration - The Colchester Rapid Transit System proposals aiming for a 'trackless tram' connecting east to University of Essex Colchester Campus and Tendring/ Colchester Borders Garden Community - Pre-pandemic car parking data indicates up to 800 public car parking spaces available across the city centre during peak periods - Extensive network of walking and cycling routes in and around Colchester.
+- Road traffic growth and significant congestion can occur during peak times on the limited number of routes in and out of the city centre - A large part of the city centre is covered by an Air Quality Management Area due to emissions from road traffic - A dispersed bus facility model in the city centre due to the its existing ring road configuration - The Colchester Rapid Transit System proposals aiming for a 'trackless tram' connecting east to University of Essex Colchester Campus and Tendring/ Colchester Borders Garden Community - Pre-pandemic car parking data indicates up to 800 public car parking spaces available across the city centre during peak periods - Safety concerns and anti-social behaviours to be addressed for multi-storey car parks, such as St Mary's Multi-storey car park - Extensive network of walking and cycling routes in and around Colchester.

-- Poor public transport options for accessing the city when travelling from outside of the city centre; the park and ride would be an alternative, but it is just as quick, easy and cheaper to drive and park in the city centre - Traffic is a big problem at most times of the - There is an appetite for using car modes less and using alternative modes more.
+- Poor public transport options for accessing the city when travelling from outside of the city centre; the park and ride would be an alternative, but it is just as quick, easy and cheaper to drive and park in the city centre - Traffic is a big problem at most times of the day - There is an appetite for using car modes less and using alternative modes more - City centre traders need to be involved in developing these proposals to ensure that deliveries and access to businesses are maintained.